Tim Cahill: 2018 FIFA World Cup and retirement

 Cahill was chosen to start against Jordan in a top-of-the-group clash, in which he notched a brace on 29 March 2016.
 Cahill scored the winning goal for the Socceroos against the United Arab Emirates in a 1–0 away victory.
 He helped Australia reach the inter-confederation play-offs by scoring two goals, including the winning goal in the second half of extra time (in the 19th minute of extra time) in their 2–1 second leg victory against Syria (3–2 on aggregate).
 On 15 November 2017, he started in the 3–1 win over Honduras which saw Australia clinch a spot in the 2018 FIFA World Cup.

 In May 2018, Cahill was named in the World Cup squad by coach Bert van Marwijk and made a single appearance in the tournament, coming off the bench in the 63rd minute of the 2–0 loss against Peru.

-On 16 July 2018, Cahill announced his retirement from international football, subsequently overturned with the decision to participate in one final home friendly against Lebanon in November 2018.
+On 16 July 2018, Cahill announced his retirement from international soccer, subsequently overturned with the decision to participate in one final home friendly against Lebanon in November 2018.
 He retired with 50 goals (a national team record) in 108 games (the second highest, and just three behind Mark Schwarzer).

 Personal life

-Cahill became involved with two football academies in 2009, one based in Wollongong, Australia in partnership with Wollongong Police and Community Youth Club, and another in partnership with 'Elite Sporting Academy' in Dubai.
+Cahill became involved with two soccer academies in 2009, one based in Wollongong, Australia in partnership with Wollongong Police and Community Youth Club, and another in partnership with 'Elite Sporting Academy' in Dubai.

 Cahill has featured in EA Sports' FIFA video game series, and has featured as a cover star on several editions of the game.

-In 2010 Cahill married his childhood sweetheart Rebekah Greenhill in Las Vegas, en route to Sydney.
+In 2010 Cahill married his childhood sweetheart Rebekah Greenfield in Las Vegas, en route to Sydney.
 The couple have four children, Kyah (son, born 2003), Shae (son, born 26 April 2005), Sienna (daughter, born 2007) and Cruz (son, born 2 September 2012).
 As of 2015, the Cahills owned homes in Sydney, Florida, New York, Shanghai, and England.

 Cahill is heavily involved with the UNICEF children's charity.